ntop/n2n/README.md

 ## Advanced Configuration

-More information about communities, routing, traffic restrictions and on how to run an edge as a service is available in the [more detailed documentation](doc/Advanced.md).
+More information about communities, support for multiple supernodes, routing, traffic restrictions and on how to run an edge as a service is available in the [more detailed documentation](doc/Advanced.md).